gconen/RocketStarter/README.md

 [heroku]: #

 ## Minimum Viable Product
-Kickstarter Clone is a placeholder name.
-As the placeholder name suggests, it duplicates the functionality of Kickstarter.
+RocketStarter duplicates the functionality of Kickstarter.
 Users can:

 - [ ] Sign up and sign in
 - [ ] Create projects to request funding